hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_004_compressed.md

 - Keep `NotifyAhead_WhenWriteTablePossibleDeadlock = true`.
 - Use ordered composite keys and bounded/prefix traversal instead of table scans.
 - Enumerate lazy results inside the transaction; dispose nested/vector enumerators early.
+- Generate or pre-sort large mutation batches by ascending serialized key whenever semantics allow; use direct CRUD for an already ordered stream.
-- Use `RandomKeySorter` for large random-key batches; explicitly flush to bound memory.
+- Use `RandomKeySorter` for random/mixed batches or same-key coalescing; explicitly flush to bound memory, and do not add RKS overhead to an already ordered stream without a reason.
+- Treat `Technical_SetTable_OverwriteIsNotAllowed` as a measured update speed/file-size trade-off, not as a general-purpose default.
 - Use `ValuesLazyLoadingIsOn = true` when many values are skipped, `false` when nearly all are consumed.
 - Keep serializer, text encryption, and vector table parameters stable as persistent format contracts.
 - Treat `RemoveAllKeys(..., true)`, `Scheme.DeleteTable`, table replacement, restore, and text-table swaps as coordinated maintenance.